Macarius of Egypt

 Macarius of Egypt (c.
-300 – 391) was a Christian monk and hermit.
+300 – 391) was a Christian monk and grazer hermit.
 He is also known as Macarius the Elder or Macarius the Great.

 Life

 Macarius was born in Lower Egypt.
 A late tradition places his birthplace in the village of Shabsheer (Shanshour), Roman Egypt around 300 AD.
+He tended cattle as a boy.
+As a young man, with a strong call to solitude, he constructed near his home a small cell where he prayed continually and wove mats.
 At some point before his pursuit of asceticism, Macarius made his living smuggling saltpeter in the vicinity of Nitria, a vocation which taught him how to survive in and travel across the wastes in that area.

 Macarius is known for his wisdom.
 His friends and close kin used to call him Paidarion Geron (Παιδάριον Γέρων, which when compounded as Paidiogeron led to Ⲡⲓⲇⲁⲣ Ⲓⲟⲩⲅⲉⲣⲟⲛ, Pidar Yougiron) which meant the "old young man", i.e. "the young man with the elders' wisdom."

 At the wish of his parents Macarius entered into marriage, but was soon widowed.
 Shortly after, his parents died as well.
 Macarius subsequently distributed all his money among the poor and needy.
 He found a teacher in an experienced Elder, who lived in the desert not far from the village.
 The Elder accepted the youth, guided him in the spiritual science of watchfulness, fasting and prayer, and taught him the handicraft of weaving baskets.

 A while later, a pregnant woman accused him of having defiled her.
 Macarius did not attempt to defend himself, and accepted the accusation in silence.
 However, when the woman's delivery drew near, her labor became exceedingly difficult.
 She did not manage to give birth until she confessed Macarius's innocence.
 A multitude of people then came asking for his forgiveness, but he fled to the Nitrian Desert to escape all mundane glory.